nick-w-nick/themeta-challenge/README.md

 - Run `python simulation.py processing`
 - Wait 1 minute for the initial cron job to run, indicated by the `Checking queue for new files...` message in the terminal

-> Run `./cleanup.sh` to remove all generated files and reset the state while testing
+> Run `./cleanup.sh` to remove all generated files and clear the queue while testing

 ## Explanation